Keyword search: 183 records shown

 Sound OptometryNo CPD Points

-In this episode, Michelle Hanratty explores the two-way risk of infection in optometric practice with Dr Conor Meehan.
-A real life case study of a workplace acquired ocular infection follows as we hear from ophthalmologist Arijit Mitra, who reminds the listener of the potential consequences in any lapse of infection prevention and control.
+In this episode, Michelle Hanratty discusses the two-way risk of infection in optometric practice with Dr Conor Meehan.
+The conversation is followed by a real-life case study of a workplace-acquired ocular infection, presented by ophthalmologist Arijit Mitra, who highlights the serious consequences of lapses in infection prevention and control.

-Topics: Infection prevention and control, Hand hygiene, Reuse of instruments and contact lenses.
+Topics: Infection prevention and control, Hand hygiene, Reuse of instruments, Contact lenses.

 No